 Finely scented inserts for your shoes.
 They smell good, keep your shoes dry after wet rides, and will be appreciated by all who come in close contact with your cycling shoes.

 Adventure Cycling appreciates the support we receive from our members, and to show our appreciation, we offer some great benefits.
-In addtion to 9 issues of our award winning Adventure Cyclist magazine, discount on our maps, and access to our guided tours, we also offer service and equipment affiliate benefits from other companies.
+In addition to our award winning Adventure Cyclist magazine, discount on our maps, and access to our guided tours, we also offer service and equipment affiliate benefits from other companies.

 One of the biggest hurdles to great bike travel in the United States is the lack of consistent and affordable support for bicyclists on Amtrak, coach carriers, and airlines.
 Imagine if you could roll your bike safely onto a train or into a cargo bay on a motor coach anywhere in the U.S. — just think of the travel options this would open up for bike overnights, weeklong trips or cross-country trips.